reliv/zf2-elfinder/README.md

 This module can be used as a file uploader or to pick an existing file from existing mount points.
 In order to do that your program will need to open up a popup window that points to the ElFinder's explorer window.
-In addition to that the calling window MUST have a global javascript function defined.
+In addition to that, the calling window MUST have a global javascript function defined.

 The following is an example that you might add to your page: